andychiare/laravel-graphql-auth0/README.md

 # GraphQL API with Laravel and secured with Auth0

-A sample GraphQL API built with Laravel and secured with Auth0
+A sample GraphQL API built with Laravel and secured with Auth0.
+The project is described in the article [Developing and Securing GraphQL APIs with Laravel](https://auth0.com/blog/developing-and-securing-graphql-apis-with-laravel/)

 ## Requirements